sdcb/PaddleSharp/README.md

 3. Install cuDNN from NVIDIA, and configure environment variables to `PATH` or `LD_LIBRARY_PATH`(linux)
 4. Install TensorRT from NVIDIA, and configure environment variables to `PATH` or `LD_LIBRARY_PATH`(linux)

+You can refer this blog page for GPU in Windows: [关于PaddleSharp GPU使用 常见问题记录](https://www.cnblogs.com/cuichaohui/p/15766519.html)

 If you're using Linux, you need to compile your own OpenCvSharp4 environment following the [docker build scripts](./build/docker/ubuntu20-dotnet6-paddleocr2.2.1/Dockerfile) follow the CUDA/cuDNN/TensorRT configuration tasks.

 After these steps completed, you can try specify `PaddleConfig.Defaults.UseGpu = true` in begin of your code and then enjoy😁.